 Sustainable Communities

 Most of the Prince Frederick Town Center is also dually designated as a Sustainable Community under the Maryland Department of Housing and Community Development’s Sustainable Communities program.
 The program was established in 2010 and is a place-based designation that offers resources to support holistic strategies for community development, revitalization and sustainability in older communities.
 The designation places special emphasis on infrastructure improvements, multimodal transportation and development that strengthens existing communities.
+This designation also affords the county opportunities to pursue other state designations tied to grant funding, like the county’s current plan to pursue the Maryland Department of Housing and Community Development’s Main Street Affiliation to revitalize Main Street/Old Town.

 Consistency with the Calvert County Comprehensive Plan